 - Other: Oil leaks, commercial pollution, escapes of animals, inappropriate crop-spraying chemical selection, etc.

 Lucas has a particular interest in the legal niceties of property damage claims concerning heritage buildings.
 Several of his cases have concerned the damage or destruction of listed buildings, including:

 - Great Lakes Reinsurance UK (SE) v Western Trading Ltd Lloyd’s Rep I.R.
 643 (Court of Appeal)

 - Bluebon Ltd v (1) Ageas (2) Aviva (3) Towergate Underwriting EWHC 3301 (Comm) (High Court preliminary issue trial)

 - X v London Borough of Y (£350k claim arising from water damage to a landmark Victorian building in central London)

 His related insurance and professional negligence practice means that he is ideally placed to advise in cases where questions of policy coverage, or the possibility of a subrogated recovery against a construction or other professional, are anticipated.

-He has pleaded dozens of cases in which serious allegations of wrongdoing or negligence are made against a variety of professionals including solicitors, accountants, brokers, valuers, and construction professionals.
+Lucas has a broad professional negligence practice, and has acted in dozens of cases in which serious allegations of wrongdoing or negligence are made against a variety of professionals.